huharun/python-projects/README.md

  	1.import strftime, Label, Tk from time and tkinter 2.define window,label with the size, font, relief etc
     3.create funtion to get time and configure and call with window

+--python guess game   -- guessgame.ipynb

+ 	1.import reandom and define functions for easy hard and medium level and define main guess functions 2.get the input from user and return values accordingly gueses balance
+    3.finally play again option to replay the game

+--python music player  -- music.ipynb

+ 	1.import all package and filedialog from tkinter and mixer from pygame if not install 2.define buttons and define music actions function load, play, pause, stop
+    3.run the music player